getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 !!
 If you see a **404 Error** when you click `Typography` in the menu, please refer to the [troubleshooting guide](https://learn.getgrav.org/troubleshooting/page-not-found).
 [/prism]

 This section uses a custom markdown feature that is provided by the included `markdown-notices` plugin.
-This allows you to create simple notices by prefix a paragraph of text with a number of `!` (exclamation mark) symbols, from `!` to `!!!!`.
+This allows you to create simple notices by prefixing a paragraph of text with a number of `!` (exclamation mark) symbols, from `!` to `!!!!`.

 This overview should provide you with a few key pointers for writing Markdown, but you should check out our more [detailed explanation](../../content/markdown) to get a thorough understanding.